YoteZip/LinuxCrackingBible/DRM/SteamDRM-Windows/defeating_steamdrm_windows.md

     ![WAW Steamless Run](images/WAW-Steamless.png "Steamless run")

-3. Delete the original EXE and rename the new unpacked EXE to the original's name. (the MD5 hash of an unpacked CoDWaW.exe should be `354273f626af97142fd9797936332663` if your Wine is configured correctly)
+3. Delete the original EXE and rename the new unpacked EXE to the original's name.

 4. SteamDRM is now defeated!